ropensci-archive/bomrang/data-raw/create_BOM_marine_locations.md

 Get BOM Forecast Marine Zones
 -----------------------------

 BOM maintains a shapefile of forecast marine zone names and their geographic locations.
-For ease, we'll just use the .dbf file part of the shapefile to extract AAC codes that can be used to add lat/lon values to the forecast `data.frame` that `get_coastal_forecast()` returns.
+For ease, we'll just use the .dbf file part of the shapefile to extract AAC codes that can be used to add locations to the forecast `data.frame` that `get_coastal_forecast()` returns.
 The file is available from BOM's anonymous FTP server with spatial data <ftp://ftp.bom.gov.au/anon/home/adfd/spatial/>, specifically the DBF file portion of a shapefile, <ftp://ftp.bom.gov.au/anon/home/adfd/spatial/IDM00003.dbf>

 ``` r
   utils::download.file(